liebermeister/model-balancing/README.md

 ### How to balance your own model
 To balance your own model, we recommend to first get acquainted with the matlab demo script demo_cmb_experimental_data.m and read the instructions there.
 You need to provide your model and data in the form of three input files (in SBtab format), describing (i) the network structure and metabolite constraints (SBtab file with tables 'Reaction', 'Compound', 'Position' (optional), 'Parameter' (optional)); (ii) kinetic data (SBtab file with table 'ParameterData'); and (iii) state data (SBtab file with tables 'MetabolicFluxData', 'MetaboliteConcentrationData', 'EnzymeConcentrationData').
 Please have a look at the files 'artificial_network_true.tsv', 'artificial_kinetic_data.tsv', and 'artificial_state_data.tsv' in the folder ./resourcedir/models/branch_point_model/data/ for an example.

+To balance your model in matlab, you can then use the code from demo_cmb_experimental_data.m.
+Please note that there are many more settings that you can change.
+For an overview, type 'help cmb_default_options'.

-To run model balancing in python, you first need to convert your model and data into a JSON file.
-This is demonstrated in the m
+To balance your model in python, you first need to convert your model and data into a JSON file.
+This can be done in matlab and is shown in demo_cmb_experimental_data.m.
+For an overview of the JSON format, please type 'help cvxpy_problem_data_structure' in matlab.

 ## Dependencies
 ### Matlab